alhajee/ckan/doc/contributing/testing.rst

 :py:mod:`ckan.logic.converters` and :py:mod:`ckan.lib.navl.validators`.

-Most validator and converter tests should be unit tests that test the validator or converter function in isolation, without bringing in other parts of CKAN or touching the database.
+Most validator and converter tests should be unit tests that test the validator or converter function in isolation, without bringing in other parts of FMLD or touching the database.
 This requires using the ``mock`` library to mock ``ckan.model``, see :ref:`mock`.